 How much does a divorce with an international element cost?

 The cost of international divorce proceedings can vary greatly, depending on the countries involved and complexity of the case.
 At Moore Barlow, we have a number of contacts with renowned and recommended lawyers in many other countries who would work along side us and we can provide you with guidance on their fees at the very beginning of proceedings.

 How to find the right international divorce lawyers

-If you’re looking for legal advice about an international divorce and you’re in London, Richmond, Hampshire, Southampton or surrounding areas, Moore Barlow Solicitors are ideally placed to offer expert help and support.
+If you’re looking for legal advice about an international divorce, Moore Barlow Solicitors are ideally placed to offer expert help and support with our offices in London, Southampton, Lymington, Richmond, Woking and Guildford and clients both nationwide and global.
 We are specialists in international family law, including international family disputes, divorces and separations, so we can offer our years of experience to benefit your case.
 We are recommended by Legal 500, the independent legal directory, as an “excellent, proactive and responsive practice.”